Effective Strategies for Signature Analysis

 Industry-Leading Signature Management

 MuSES (Multi-Service Electro-Optic Signature) is an industry-leading signature management software that provides complete thermal modeling and infrared signature prediction capabilities.
-MuSES allows you to simulate any environment or condition and generate accurate signature predictions.
-It provides many powerful features that allow you to model plumes, wakes, humans, atmospheric effects, and much more.
+MuSES allows you to simulate any environment or condition and generate accurate EO/IR signature predictions.
+It provides many powerful features that allow you to model vehicles, aircraft plumes, ship wakes, humans, atmospheric effects, and much more.

 Adversary signature prediction